-The Park Rapids Lakes Area Arts Council (PRLAAC) is in its 12th year of promoting excellence in the arts through creation, education and performance.
+Since 2005, the Park Rapids Lakes Area Arts Council (PRLAAC) has worked to promote excellence in the arts through creation, education and performance.

-The Great American Story is our newest project.
-The 2nd Annual Great American Story event will be held at 7 p.m.
+The Great American Story is one of PRLAAC’s annual projects.
+The 4th Annual Great American Story event will be held at 7 p.m.
 Saturday, Sept.
-23 at Armory Square (the Upper Mississippi Center for the Arts).
-Tickets will be $10 per person (children 12 and under admitted free).
+28 at Calvary Lutheran Church.
+Tickets will be $10 per person (children 18 and under admitted free).

 The Moth, an acclaimed not-for-profit organization dedicated to the art and craft of storytelling, proclaims: Audiences are drawn to stories like moths to a flame.
 PRLAAC intends to light that flame, inspiring storytellers and creating community between storytellers and those who attend the event.

 The event will coincide with the Headwaters 100 bike ride Saturday, Sept.
-23 and Art Leap Saturday and Sunday, Sept.
-23 & 24.
+28 and Art Leap Saturday and Sunday, Sept.
+28 and 29.

 PRLAAC serves as an umbrella organization for 16 arts and cultural organizations in the greater Park Rapids area.
 Representatives from these arts groups, along with individual arts project champions, meet monthly to coordinate arts calendars, share information and incubate interest in new arts projects.